 Soprano Mary Thorne was praised for her “knowing sexiness, effortless coloratura runs and solid acting skills” as the coquettish Zerbinetta in Ariadne auf Naxos with Winter Opera Saint Louis.
-This season she debuted with Long Island Opera as Gilda in Rigoletto and Hubbard Hall Opera Theater as Pamina in Die Zauberflöte.
+Last season, Mary sang Queen of the Night in Amore Opera's production of The Magic Flute, which was presented by WQXR at The Green Space.
+In past seasons, Mary has debuted at Long Island Opera as Gilda in Rigoletto and Hubbard Hall Opera Theater as Pamina in Die Zauberflöte.

 Frequently heard in Mozart roles, Mary opened Amato Opera’s final season as Despina in Così fan tutte.
 She has also sung Königin der Nacht, Papagena, Mademoiselle Silberklang, Susanna, Barbarina, and Blondchen with New York companies Bronx Opera, Opera Company of Brooklyn, and New York Metro Vocal Arts Ensemble.